Cash crunch in counties set to persist

 He, however, added that they are working hard to raise revenues through tax administration and tax compliance, revealing the Treasury will next month “get a good amount of money from the World Bank”.

-Council of Governors Finance Committee chairperson Fernandes Barasa would have none of the revenue shortfall excuse, asking the PS when the government will address the issue of the pending payments.
+Council of Governors Finance Committee chairperson Fernandes Barasa would have none of the revenue shortfall excuses, asking the PS when the government will address the issue of the pending payments.

 “We cannot resolve issues facing counties in terms of stalled projects if this issue of pending payment is not sorted out.
 Our issue is with the equitable share,” said the Kakamega governor.